Why Does Porting a Phone Number Take So Long?

 What information is needed to port my number?

-For a detailed guide on how to get started and what documentation is needed in porting your number, please read Porting Your Number to Smith.ai or Keypad.
+For a detailed guide on how to get started and what documentation is needed in porting your number, please read Porting Your Number to Smith.ai.